ROCm/ROCmValidationSuite/docs/installation/prerequisites.md

     cd ./build
     make package

+**Note:**

-**Note:**_ based on your OS, only DEB or RPM package will be built.
-You may ignore an error for the unrelated configuration
+Based on your OS, only DEB or RPM package will be built.
+You may ignore an error for the unrelated configuration.

 ### Install built package: